Health libraryBack to health library

 Size countsInfants and adults generally need CPR for different reasons.
 Adults usually need CPR because heart disease or an unusual heart rhythm has caused the heart to stop beating.
 Infants are more likely to need CPR because of problems with breathing.

-Infants may stop breathing because of sudden infant death syndrome (SIDS), injury, poisoning, lung disease, choking or near-drowning.
+Infants may stop breathing because of injury, poisoning, lung disease, choking, electrical shock, excessive bleeding or near-drowning.
 An infant can go only a short time without breathing before the oxygen shortage causes the heart to stop.